Opal Creek Ancient Forest Center

 Opal Creek Ancient Forest Center annually introduces over 3,000 people to Opal Creek’s dynamic ancient forest ecology and the functioning of an intact headwaters watershed.
-Founded in 1989 (as Friends of Opal Creek) to seek permanent protection from logging, Opal Creek Ancient Forest Center now offers outdoor school programs, natural history workshops, and volunteer stewardship activities, as well as cabin rentals for community groups, businesses, and families.
+Founded in 1989 (as Friends of Opal Creek) to seek permanent protection from logging, Opal Creek Ancient Forest Center now offers outdoor school programs, natural history workshops, and summer youth backpacking, as well as cabin rentals for community groups, businesses, and families.

 The spectacular ancient forest features groves of 500-1,000 year-old trees, dozens of crystal clear streams and waterfalls, and provides habitat for a startling array of native species from owls to amphibians.
 The Opal Creek Wilderness and Scenic Recreation Area is the largest intact ancient forest ecosystem in Oregon.

 Opal Creek's educational activities are based in the historic 1930s mining town of Jawbone Flats.
-Nestled where the two headwaters of the Little North Santiam River meet, the Jawbone Flats campus provides a distinct ecological and cultural setting from which to consider the past, present, and future of sustainable relationships between people and environment.
+Nestled at the confluence of the two headwaters of the Little North Santiam River, the Jawbone Flats campus provides a unique ecological and cultural setting from which to consider the past, present, and future of sustainable relationships between people and environment.